 Passport: Designed with an eye on styling cues that lend a rugged vibe, the Passport is offered with blacked-out grille treatments, a natty rear spoiler, and trim over its wheel arches that serve as some visual chicanery in terms of its actual height.
 Angry black wheels and twin lenses in the front bumper’s fog lamp area give this rig more visual gravitas than the Pilot.

 Pilot: Grafting the Honda corporate grille, flanked with headlights featuring a boomerang of LED mascara, onto the Pilot creates a blunt but handsome face that tries to be more elegant than the Passport.
-Freshly tweaked for 2019, the Pilot won’t set the neighbors talking, neither will it set anyone’s aflame with desire.
+Last tweaked in 2019, the Pilot won’t set the neighbors talking, but neither will it set anyone’s aflame with desire.

 Bottom Line: Of the two, Passport’s more purposeful styling decisions appeal to these jaundiced eyes, although its tail lights are like the Grinch’s heart – two sizes too small.
 Credit the black trim and extra ride height for allowing the Passport to avoid the family minivan vibe projected by the Pilot.

 Passport: If you’re thinking the two-row Passport is cheaper than the three-row Pilot simply because it hosts fewer passengers, you’ll have to think again.
-Its Sport model sets a starting price of $31,990, $540 more than the Pilot.
-However, the Passport occupies a thinner slice of the pricing spectrum, with high-spec all-wheel drive Elite models topping out at $43,680, a solid $6,000 less than the most expensive Pilot.
+Its Sport model sets a starting price of $33,965 including destination, $240 more than the Pilot.
+However, the Passport occupies a thinner slice of the pricing spectrum, with high-spec all-wheel drive Elite models topping out at $45,355, a solid $6,000 less than the most expensive Pilot.

-Pilot: Base LX trims start at just $31,450 plus destination, a competitive price in the cutthroat three-row SUV segment.
+Pilot: Base LX trims start at just $33,725 including destination, a competitive price in the cutthroat three-row SUV segment.
 Models with leather seats and a rear entertainment system for the kiddos easily surpass the $40,000 mark.
-Selecting the top-dog Elite trim nudges the pricetag uncomfortably close to $50,000.
+Selecting the top-dog Black trim nudges the pricetag to a fulsome $51,395.